 Current Quality Arrangements - 2022-2024

-For academic year 2022-23 and 2023-24 QAA and Education Scotland are carrying out separate quality arrangements, respectively in universities and colleges, in preparation for the sector’s move to a joint quality frameworks. sparqs has prepared a briefing for colleges and a briefing for universities to provide support to institutions during this period.
+For academic year 2022-23 and 2023-24 QAA and Education Scotland are carrying out separate quality arrangements, respectively in universities and colleges, in preparation for the sector’s move to a joint approach to quality.
+In September 2022, SFC published guidance to colleges and universities on quality for AY 2022-23 and AY 2023-24, setting out the quality arrangements for these periods. sparqs has prepared a briefing for colleges and a briefing for universities to provide support to institutions during this period.

 Tertiary Enhancement Topic

-One of the recommendations of the SFC review consisted of a move to a tertiary approach to quality, that is a joint national framework for quality arrangements in colleges and universities.
+One of the recommendations of the SFC review consisted of a move to a tertiary approach to quality, i.e. joint national quality arrangements in colleges and universities.
 This move requires closer collaboration between sector agencies involved in delivering quality assurance and enhancement activities across Scottish institutions.

 College and university sectors already undertake a variety of improvement and enhancement activities, both within institutions and at a sector-wide level.
 However, a joint approach between college and university could target specific common areas, and this collaboration is an opportunity to contribute to improving the tertiary education sector.
 Therefore, the SFC have proposed the introduction of a Tertiary Enhancement Topic and has asked its quality agency partners to lead on this new activity for the next two academic years (2022-23 and 2023-24).